Improving Environmental Impact Assessment

 The first draft guideline is an overview summarising key changes proposed in the guidelines.

-To view the overview document and the guidelines - and make a submission, click on the Community Feedback tab.
+To view the overview document and the guidelines, click on the Community Feedback tab.
 For further information, contact us at EIAproject@planning.nsw.gov.au.